code-insights/code-insights/README.md

 Leaderboards for software contributions.

-This project is pending addition to github.com/SAP, license is currently undecided.
+This project is pending addition to [SAP's collection of Open Source Software](https://github.com/SAP), license is currently undecided.